Chris Hipkins: Domestic politics

 On 26 January, Hipkins met several Auckland business leaders at a roundtable event hosted by the Auckland Business Chamber, led by former National MP Simon Bridges.
-During the meeting, Hipkins affirmed his Government's commitment to pursuing a constructive relationship with businesses, citing their importance to the New Zealand economy.
-Hipkins also confirmed that business representatives had given the Government feedback on several policy areas including skills shortages.
-Hipkins also stated that businesses supported the Government's apprenticeship boost, which created opportunities for them.
+At the meeting, he affirmed his Government's commitment to pursuing a constructive relationship with businesses, citing their importance to the New Zealand economy.
+Hipkins confirmed that business representatives had given the Government feedback on several policy areas including skills shortages.
+He also said that businesses supported the Government's apprenticeship boost, which created opportunities for them.
 Earlier, several small business owners including Kiwi Kai business owner Reni Gargiulo, Air Milford CEO Hank Sproull, Christchurch pharmacy owner Annabel Turley, Saint Andrews Dairy Dhaval Amin, and Grownup Donuts owner Daniel Black had called on Hipkins's Government to address various issues including staffing shortages, immigration work visa policies, youth crime, and inflation.
 In addition, Ashburton dairy farmer Nick Gier called on the Government to scrap the Three Waters reform programme and carbon emissions taxes on the agricultural sector.

 Hipkins was faced almost immediately with the 2023 Auckland Anniversary Weekend floods.
 The flash flooding began on 27 January 2023, and saw an entire summer's worth of rain fall within just a day.
 On 28 January, Hipkins and Minister for Emergency Management Kieran McAnulty visited Auckland to liaise with emergency services, reassure affected constituents, and assess the damage.
 Hipkins subsequently attended a press conference in West Auckland with MacAnulty, Mayor of Auckland Wayne Brown, and Minister of Transport Michael Wood.

-After Hipkins's ascension to the role of prime minister and his response to the recent floods, opinion polls saw his personal popularity and that of the Labour Party surge: a 1News–Kantar poll had Labour up 5 percentage points to 38, with National dropping one percentage point to 37; Hipkins also had a net approval of 36 points, with National Leader Christopher Luxon trailing on 9 points.
+After Hipkins's ascension to the role of prime minister and his response to the floods, opinion polls saw his personal popularity and that of the Labour Party surge: a 1News–Kantar poll had Labour up 5 percentage points to 38, with National dropping one percentage point to 37; Hipkins also had a net approval of 36 points, with National leader Christopher Luxon trailing on 9 points.
 Another poll conducted by Newshub–Reid Research had Labour up 5.7 points to 38, ahead of National, which fell 4.1 points, dropping to 36.6.